XinFinOrg/XDCMonitor/src/monitoring/consensus/epoch/README.md

 3. **No Database Persistence**: All monitoring happens in-memory for better performance
 4. **Event-Driven Updates**: Updates happen when epochs change, not on fixed intervals
 5. **Chain-Specific Tracking**: Separate tracking for each monitored chain
+6. **Orchestrated Operation**: Integrates with ConsensusMonitor for validator data access
+7. **Sorted Epoch Tracking**: Maintains epochs in sorted order for optimized lookups

+## Architecture Integration

+The EpochMonitor is designed to work within the orchestrated consensus monitoring system:

+1. **Data Flow**:

+   - Relies on ConsensusMonitor as the source of validator and epoch data
+   - Receives penalty list updates through the `updatePenaltyData` method
+   - Called by ConsensusMonitor when validator data is refreshed

+2. **Lifecycle Management**:

+   - Exposes `monitorEpochPenalties` method for monitoring, but doesn't self-schedule
+   - ConsensusMonitor manages the monitoring interval and triggers checks
+   - Operates on a 5-minute interval for efficient resource usage

+3. **Multi-Chain Support**:
+   - Maintains separate penalty tracking state for each chain ID
+   - Generates chain-specific alerts with appropriate network names (Mainnet/Testnet)

 ## Alerts